 Suffering from parental boredom?
 Sometimes playing with kids get tiresome.
-Here are tips for those days when you’re bored playing with your kids.
+Here are tips when you’re bored playing with your kids.

 On many days, I’m on top of my parenting game.
 I read with the kids, make a few crafts, and encourage them to help me cook in the kitchen.
 On those days, I’m an A+ mom.

 These are the days when I can only take so much of fiddling with a puzzle over and over and watching them play with crayons and dominoes.
-Days like these, I’m ready to either conk out with exhaustion or itch to get through my list of tasks.
+Days like these, I’m ready to either conk out with exhaustion or itching to get through my list of tasks.

 When you’re bored playing with your kids